varunisrani/cogentx2/README.md

 </div>

-> **🔄 IMPORTANT UPDATE (March 31st)**: Archon now includes a library of prebuilt tools, examples, and MCP server integrations.
-Archon can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
-Note that the examples/tool library for Archon is just starting out.
+> **🔄 IMPORTANT UPDATE (March 31st)**: Cogentx now includes a library of prebuilt tools, examples, and MCP server integrations.
+Cogentx can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
+Note that the examples/tool library for Cogentx is just starting out.
 Please feel free to contribute examples, MCP servers, and prebuilt tools!

-Archon is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.
+Cogentx is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.

 It serves both as a practical tool for developers and as an educational framework demonstrating the evolution of agentic systems.
 Archon will be developed in iterations, starting with just a simple Pydantic AI agent that can build other Pydantic AI agents,